An inverse optimal stopping problem for diffusion processes: Introduction

 \section{Introduction}

-One method to solve optimal stopping problems in a Markovian framework is to identify the stopping region and its complement the continuation region.
+Optimal stopping is omnipresent in applications of dynamic optimization in economics, statistics, and finance.
+Examples are the optimal exercise timing of options, when to stop searching, and the quickest detection problem.
+One method to solve optimal stopping problems in a Markovian framework is to identify the stopping region.
 Optimal stopping times are then given as first hitting times of the stopping region.

-The \textit{inverse} optimal stopping problem introduced here consists of modifying the payoff of a stopping problem in such a way that it is optimal to stop at the first time when a \textit{given} set is hit.
-The set of admissible modifications is restricted by only allowing to add a time-dependent function to the original payoff.
+Many applications of optimal stopping naturally lead to the question of how to change a payoff such that a given stopping rule becomes optimal.
+Mathematically, this \textit{inverse} optimal stopping problem consists of modifying the payoff of a stopping problem in such a way that it is optimal to stop at the first time when a \textit{given} set is hit.
+In many economic applications informational constraints furthermore restrict the set of admissible modifications to the addition of a time-dependent function to the original payoff, i.e. transfers which are independent of the realization of the process.